SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * ``wrap_mode``

     If ``multiproc`` is ``True``, specifies how storage to disk is handled via the storage service.
 Since PyTables HDF5 is not thread safe, the HDF5 storage service needs to be wrapped with a helper class to allow the interaction with multiple processes.

-     There are two options:
+    There are four options:

     :const:`pypet.pypetconstants.MULTIPROC_MODE_QUEUE`: ('QUEUE')

         Another process for storing the trajectory is spawned.
 The sub processes running the individual single runs will add their results to a multiprocessing queue that is handled by an additional process.

     :const:`pypet.pypetconstants.MULTIPROC_MODE_LOCK`: ('LOCK')

         Each individual process takes care about storage by itself.
 Before carrying out the storage, a lock is placed to prevent the other processes to store data.

+    :const:`~pypet.pypetconstants.WRAP_MODE_LOCK`: ('PIPE)

+        Experimental mode based on a single pipe.
+Is faster than ``'QUEUE'`` wrapping but data corruption may occur, does not work under Windows (since it relies on forking).

+    :const:`~pypet.pypetconstant.WRAP_MODE_LOCAL` ('LOCAL')

+        Data is not stored during the single runs but after they completed.
+        Storing is only performed locally in the main process.

+        Note that removing data during a single run has no longer an effect on memory whatsoever, because there are references kept for all data that is supposed to be stored.

+        To avoid memory overflows in the main process you can tell *pypet* to call ``gc.collect()`` every once in the while, see below.

     If you don't want wrapping at all use :const:`pypet.pypetconstants.MULTIPROC_MODE_NONE` ('NONE').

     If you have no clue what I am talking about, you might want to take a look at multiprocessing_ in python to learn more about locks, queues and thread safety and so forth.

+* ``param gc_interval``

+    Interval (in runs) with which ``gc_collect()`` should be called in case of the ``'LOCAL'`` wrapping.
+Leave ``0`` for never, ``1`` for after every run ``2`` for after every second run, and so on.

 * ``clean_up_runs``